adidas/docs/python/aws_deployment/how_to_starter_pyramid.rst

 This will prompt you for a name twice.
 Use the name of your project.

 At this point, you have the foundation of your project.
-At this point create a copy of the project directory, and continue installing the application in that new "install" copy.
-This is necessary as we need to deploy a project that doesn''t have a env folder to AWS.
+Create a copy of the project directory, and continue installing the application in that new "install" copy.
+This is used to create the requirements.txt so that the project won't have a env folder that we don't want in AWS.
+There are certainly other ways to do this, but this is the way I chose to do it.

-In the "install" copy use virtualenv to create a new working directory under the root project folder.
+In the "install" copy use virtualenv to create a virtual environment directory under the root project folder.
 Name it env.
-Use the pip binary under this new virtualenv to do the following commands:
+Use the pip binary under this new virtualenv to execute the following commands:

 .. code:: bash